jlulloav/angular-styleguide/README.md

   - When a controller must be paired with a view and either component may be re-used by other controllers or views, define controllers along with their routes.

-    Note: If a View is loaded via another means besides a route, then use the `ng-controller="Avengers as vm"` syntax.
+    Note: If a View is loaded via another means besides a route, then use the `ng-controller="Avengers as self"` syntax.

     *Why?*: Pairing the controller in the route allows different routes to invoke different pairs of controllers and views.
 When controllers are assigned in the view using [`ng-controller`](https://docs.angularjs.org/api/ng/directive/ngController), that view is always associated with the same controller.